Self-trapped holes and acceptor impurities in orthorhombic Ga2O3: Acknowledgments

 \section{Conclusions}

-In conclusion, the optoelectronic properties of isoelectronic and acceptor dopants in $\kappa$-Ga$_{2}$O$_{3}$ are shown here using hDFT calculations.
-All dopants result in self-trapped holes that prefer to localize on O atoms in a single unit cell with \emph{2p} character.
-In the Al and In doping cases, the hole trapping energy is large, but the ionization energy is small.
-With the proper mitigation of intrinsic defects in $\kappa$-Ga$_{2}$O$_{3}$, these isoelectronic dopants can improve p-type conductivity especially in the case of co-doping.
-Acceptor dopants like Mg and Zn behave like polaronic acceptors that trap holes on O atoms attached to the dopant atom.
-These have lower trapping energies but higher ionization energies implying they are less likely to improve p-type conductivity.
+In summary, hybrid density functional theory calculations were used to investigate hole self trapping and the influence of substitutional impurities in $\mathrm{\kappa-Ga_2O_3}$.
+In the intrinsic material, a hole localizes on an oxygen atom, forming a small polaron stabilized by local lattice relaxation.
+Isoelectronic substitution by Al and In suppresses hole localization by reducing lattice distortions and destabilizing the polaron state.
+Mg acts as a polaronic acceptor with a STH on a nearest-neighbor O and Zn introduces hybridization between the localized hole and the impurity site.
+Formation energy calculations indicate that AlGa and InGa are thermodynamically accessible impurities, although compensation by oxygen vacancies becomes increasingly favorable.
+These results illustrate how substitutional impurities perturb localized hole states in $\mathrm{\kappa-Ga_2O_3}$ and highlight the interplay between polaron formation and defect thermodynamics in determining the electronic behavior of WBOs like the $\kappa$-phase of $\mathrm{Ga_2O_3}$.

-\section{acknowledgments}
+\section{Acknowledgments}

-EW acknowledges fruitful conversations with Dr. Jack (John) Lyons and Dr. Seán Kavanagh.
-EW and LS acknowledge experimentalists in the group of Dr. Ravi Droopad at Texas State University for productive discussions about devices.
-We acknowledge the use of the high performance computing (LEAP2) center at Texas State University.
-The work was partially supported by the Office of Naval Research Grant Number W911NF-25-1-0107.
+EW would like to acknowledge fruitful conversations with Dr. Jack (John) Lyons and Dr. Seán Kavanagh.
+EW and LS would also like to acknowledge help in data procurement from Mr. Lauro Guerra and for discussions about devices with experimentalists from the group of Dr. Ravi Droopad at Texas State University.
+We acknowledge the use of the high-performance computing (LEAP2) center at Texas State University.
+The work was partially supported by the Office of Naval Research Grant Number W911NF-25-1-0107 and the National Science Foundation Award Number: 2514718 (CREST Phase I Center for Ultrawide Bandgap Semiconductor Devices Materials).
 The numpy\cite{harris2020array}, pymatgen\cite{jain2011high}, scipy\cite{virtanen2020scipy}, matplotlib\cite{hunter2007matplotlib}, doped\cite{kavanagh2024doped}, shakenbreak\cite{mosquera2022shakenbreak}, sumo\cite{ganose2018sumo}, and spinney\cite{arrigoni2021spinney} python libraries and the vaspkit\cite{wang2021vaspkit} suites were used to create inputs, parse outputs, and post-process and plot data.
 The scripts used and data generated in this study may be obtained from the authors upon reasonable request.